Ksenia-Shifrina/FlexiHabit/README.md

 # FlexiHabit (habit-tracker)

 FlexiHabit is designed to help users develop and maintain good habits by providing a clear and customizable interface to track daily progress.
-Users can set goals, monitor their progress, and adjust their targets to fit their schedules.
+Users can set goals for how many times a week they want to do a certain activity, mark target days when they want to do them, monitor their progress, and adjust their targets to fit their schedules.

 FlexiHabit is a comprehensive habit tracking web application that was designed and implemented from scratch using React, TypeScript, Material UI, and MongoDB.
 The project features a clear separation between frontend and backend, utilizing React Router for a seamless multipage experience.